-On 12th March 2019 Baroness Pidding asked the Government “what assessment they have made of the case for ensuring that prisons are places of rehabilitation.”
-The Bishop of Southwark, Rt Revd Christopher Chessun, asked a follow-up question:
+On 13th March 2019 Lord Chidgey asked the Government “what progress they have made on building a fairer Commonwealth”.
+The Bishop of Southwark, Rt Revd Christopher Chessun, asked a follow up question:

 On the 5th February 2019 Rt Revd Christopher Chessun, Bishop of Southwark, received answers to two written questions about the economic situation and violence in Zimbabwe.